Judging a Book by its Cover: Keeping your Brand Promise

 Someone who works in branding will tell you that a person’s first experience with a brand through advertising and identity must be consistent with their subsequent interactions with it.

-Let's look at what we hope you will find to be a humorous example.
+Let's look at what we hope you will find to be a humorous example about a brand promise.

 One Sunday morning you see this ad.